vrachev/430RachevFinal/README.md

 10. promise-3.scm
 11. promise-4.scm

+NOTE: when running `racket tests.rkt all`, only 63.33% of the tests will pass.
+This is because it is testing these 11 (which pass) + tests for part 2.
+I will explain the testing process for the runtime errors of part 2 in the later section.

 All tests in /tests/ pass on my local machine (mac osx), and should pass when run by instructors.
 Output of all tests in /tests/ is found in EXAMPLES.md.